-Intr oduction 7
+Inti oduction €

-Ар olicant Description 8
+Ар plicant Description 8

-Pro ject Description 9
+pject Description

-Ce rtificate of Need Review Criteria .14
+rtificate of Need Review Criteria

-Α. Need (WAC 246-310-210) .14
+Α. Need (WAC 246-310-210) 14

-В. Financial Feasibility (WAC 246-310-220) .20
+В. Financial Feasibility (WAC 246-310-220) 20

-C. Structure and Process (Quality) of Care (WAC 246-310-230) 25
+C. Structure and Process (Quality) of Care (WAC 246-310-230) 26

-D. Cost Containment (WAC 246-310-240) .36
+D Cost Containment (WAC 246-310-240) 36

-With this application, Emerald Healthcare, Inc., d/b/a Puget Sound Hospice of King County is seeking to establish a Medicare and Medicaid certified hospice agency in King County.
-Emerald operates a home health agency, Puget Sound Home Health of King County, that services King County, and with this project we are seeking to expand our services in the post-acute care continuum.1 Furthermore, Emerald has an established presence in Washington State with affiliate home health and hospice agencies in several counties, one of which is Puget Sound Home Health in Pierce County.
+With this application, Symbol Healthcare, Inc., d/b/a Puget Sound Hospice of Pierce County is seeking to establish a Medicare and Medicaid certified hospice agency in King County.
+This project is seeking to expand our hospice services in the post-acute care continuum.
+Furthermore, Symbol has an established presence in Washington State with affiliate home health and hospice agencies in several counties, including King, Pierce, Snohomish, Skagit, San Juan, Aston, Garfield, Benton, Franklin, Mason and Grays Harbor Counties.

-Puget Sound Hospice of King County will operate under the philosophy and model of all affiliates of its ultimate parent company, the Pennant Group.2 Specifically, that to provide the best outcomes to our patients' health care must be a community-driven service-we must be able to adapt to the specific needs of the communities in which we operate, while simultaneously providing world-class care.
-This application sets forth in detail how Puget Sound Hospice of King County's unique operating structure sets it apart as the applicant best situated to meet the hospice care needs of the residents of King County.
+Puget Sound Hospice of Pierce County will operate under the philosophy and model of all affiliates of its ultimate parent company, the Pennant Group ("Pennant"), and Pennant's home health and hospice company, Cornerstone Healthcare, Inc.2 Specifically, that to provide the best outcomes to our patients' health care must be a community-driven service-we must be able to adapt to the specific needs of the communities in which we operate, while simultaneously providing world-class care.
+This application sets forth in detail how Puget Sound Hospice of Pierce County's unique operating structure sets it apart as the applicant best situated to meet the hospice care needs of the residents of King County.
 Three facets of our structure are worth noting at the outset.

 First, Pennant's organizational structure is a "flat leadership" structure.
 Pennant does not operate as a heavy-handed, top-down corporate structure wherein programs are mandated regardless of whether they're applicable or needed in each community.
-Local leaders of Pennant-affiliated agencies such as Puget Sound Hospice of King County are empowered to run their agency to meet the specific needs of their respective communities; in fact, not only are they empowered to do so, understanding and meeting the specific needs of their community is an expectation.
+Local leaders of Pennant-affiliated agencies such as Puget Sound Hospice of Pierce County are empowered to run their agency to meet the specific needs of their respective communities; in fact, not only are they empowered to do so, understanding and meeting the specific needs of their community is an expectation.

-Second, all Pennant affiliates, such as Puget Sound Hospice of King County, enjoy the support of a world class service center that includes experts in the field of hospice.
-The Pennant Service Center has contracted with Puget Sound Hospice of King County, already providing it with exceptional services such as quality monitoring and improvement, revenue cycle management and protection, legal services, accounting services, HR support, accounts payable, information technology support, EMR software support, business intelligence and operational data monitoring, clinical resource support including education and quality assessment, HIPAA compliance monitoring, clinical and billing compliance support and monitoring, Medicare, Medicaid and state licensing, regional operations resources, and more.
+Second, all Pennant affiliates, such as Puget Sound Hospice of Pierce County, enjoy the support of a world class service center that includes experts in the field of hospice.
+The Pennant Service Center will contract with Puget Sound Hospice of Pierce County, to provide it with exceptional services such as quality monitoring and improvement, revenue cycle management and protection, legal services, accounting services, HR support, accounts payable, information technology support, EMR software support, business intelligence and operational data monitoring, clinical resource support including education and quality assessment, HIPAA compliance monitoring, clinical and billing compliance support and monitoring, Medicare, Medicaid and state licensing, regional operations resources, and more.
 This Service Center is comprised of individuals who have designated themselves as "Resources," as opposed to "Corporate Headquarters."
-What this means is agencies such as Puget Sound Hospice of King County have a team of hospice experts who view themselves as partners and peers, dedicating their professional lives to the agency's success.
+What this means is agencies such as Puget Sound Hospice of Pierce

-1 Throughout this application, "Emerald" will refer to the corporate entity that owns and operates both Puget Sound Hospice of King County and Puget Sound Home Health of King County.
-References to "Puget Sound Hospice" will refer to only Emerald's hospice operations, and may also be refered to as "Agency"
+1 Throughout this application, "Symbol" will refer to the corporate entity that owns and operates both Puget Sound Hospice of Pierce County and Puget Sound Home Health.
+References to "Puget Sound Hospice of Pierce County" will refer to only Symbol's hospice operations, and may also be refered to as "Agency"

-2 As referenced below, Cornerstone Healthcare, Inc. is a subsidiary of the Pennant Group, Inc., and wholly owns Emerald Healthcare, Inc.
+2 As referenced below, Cornerstone Healthcare, Inc. is a subsidiary of the Pennant Group, Inc., and wholly owns Symbol Healthcare, Inc.